Bjerknes force: Principle of kinematic buoyancy

+Charge and oscillating particles

+Bjerknes realized that the velocity field generated by an expanding particle in an incompressible fluid has the same geometrical structure as the electric field generated by a positively charged particle, and that the same applies for contracting particle and a negatively charged particle.

+In the case of an oscillating motion, Bjerknes argued that two particles that oscillate in phase generate a velocity field that is geometrically equivalent to the electric field generated by two particles with the same charge, whereas two particles that oscillate in an opposite phase will generate a velocity field that is geometrically equivalent to the electric field generated by particles with an opposite sign.

+Bjerknes then writes:"Between Bodies pulsating in the same phase there is an apparent attraction; between bodies pulsating in the opposite phase there is an apparent repulsion, the force being proportional to the product of the two intensities of pulsating, and proportional to the inverse square of the distance."
+This result is counter to our intuition, as it demonstrates that bodies oscillating in phase exert an attractive force on each other, despite creating a field akin to that of identically charged particles.
+This result was described by Bjerknes as "Astonishing".

+Primary Bjerknes force

 The force on a small particle in a sound wave is given by:

 where V is the volume of the particle, and $\nabla$P is the acoustic pressure gradient on the bubble.

-Assuming a sinusoidal travelling wave, the time-averaged pressure gradient over a single acoustic cycle is zero, meaning a solid particle (with fixed volume) experiences no net force.
-However, because a bubble is compressible, the oscillating pressure field also causes its volume to change; for spherical bubbles this can be described by the Rayleigh-Plesset equation.
+Assuming a sinusoidal standing wave, the time-averaged pressure gradient over a single acoustic cycle is zero, meaning a solid particle (with fixed volume) experiences no net force.
+However, because a bubble is compressible, the oscillating pressure field also causes its volume to change; for spherical bubbles this can be described by the Rayleigh–Plesset equation.
 This means the time-averaged product of the bubble volume and the pressure gradient can be non-zero over an acoustic cycle.
 Unlike acoustic radiation forces on incompressible particles, net forces can be generated in the absence of attenuation or reflection of the sound wave.

+The sign of the force will depend on the relative phase between the pressure field $P(t)$ and the volume $V(t)$ oscillations.
+According to the theory of forced harmonic oscillator the relative phase will depend on the difference between the bubble resonant frequency and the acoustic driving frequency.

+Bubble focusing

+From Rayleigh–Plesset equation one can derive the bubble resonant frequency:

+Where $\rho$ is the fluid density, $R_0$ is the rest radius of the bubble, $\kappa$ is the polytropic index, $P_0$ is the ambient pressure, $P_V$ is the vapor pressure and $\sigma$ is the surface tension constant.

 Bubbles with resonance frequency above the acoustic driving frequency travel up the pressure gradient, while those with a lower resonance frequency travel down the pressure gradient.
-In acoustic standing waves, small bubbles accumulate at pressure antinodes, whereas large bubble accumulate at pressure nodes.